States and developer sue the Trump administration for halting work on New England offshore wind farm

 Revolution Wind was expected to be Rhode Island’s and Connecticut’s first large offshore wind farm, capable of providing about 2.5% of the region's electricity needs.

 Orsted began construction in 2024 about 15 miles (24 kilometers) south of the Rhode Island coast.
+It says in its complaint that about $5 billion has been spent or committed, and it expects more than $1 billion in costs if the project is canceled.
 Rhode Island is already home to one offshore wind farm, the five-turbine Block Island Wind Farm.

 Rhode Island and Connecticut have said that halting construction of Revolution Wind would harm the states, their residents, investments and the offshore wind industry.
 More than 1,000 people have been working on the wind farm, and Connecticut committed over $200 million to redevelop State Pier in New London to support the industry.